Best Day Trips from Fukuoka in Summer with Kids (2026 Guide)

 Airplane landing behind a low wall.
 (Photo by Tsuyoshi Kozu on Unsplash)

-Miyazaki is the southeastern corner of Kyushu, and that location shapes how families approach it.
-Train access from Fukuoka takes 5+ hours and isn’t a realistic family option; flying into Miyazaki Airport (or Kagoshima Airport + driving) is the standard approach.
-Once on the ground, Miyazaki City and Aoshima are train-friendly, but everything else (Takachiho, … Read more
+Miyazaki sits in the southeastern corner of Kyushu, and that location shapes how families approach it.
+Train access from Fukuoka takes 5+ hours and isn’t a realistic family option.
+Flying into Miyazaki Airport (or Kagoshima Airport plus a drive) is the standard approach instead.
+Once you’re on the ground, Miyazaki City and Aoshima are train-friendly. … Read more

 Family-Friendly Food in Miyazaki: Where to Eat with Kids (2026)